 Suspicious Geo Location

-Logic: detect frequent login and emails events from different states and locations, alerting the admins to what is likely to be another person operating from an account of a company employees.
+This anomaly detects possible credential theft and use from another location.
+It detects the frequent login and email events from different locations, and alerts the administrator about what is likely to be another person operating from an account of a company employee.

 Suspicious MFA login failure

-A suspicious login failure for <email>, attempting to login from <geo location>, failing at the MFA stage
+Event text - A suspicious login failure for <email>, attempting to login from <geo location>, failing at the MFA stage.

 Client is a vulnerable browser

-Logic: check which browser version is used by the end user performing the event (when reported by the SaaS), and compares it to a list of old versions (with known vulnerabilities).
+This anomaly checks the client browser's vulnerability.
+It checks the browser version used by the end user performing the event (when reported by the SaaS), and compares it to the list of old versions (with known vulnerabilities).